aboczek/Gourmet/README.md

 - Landing page to be nice and sleek.
 - Food menu to be readable for everyone.
 - Book tabel to work correctly.
-- Contact us form to work correctly.
+- About Us to work correctly.

 ## Design